Collingwood Football Club: 2022–present: Coach Craig McRae

 The 2024 season would prove to be a disappointment for the reigning premiers.
 Collingwood started the year poorly, losing the first three matches of their flag defence before recovering strongly to lose just once in the following eleven games.
 Despite this, the Magpies finished the season in indifferent fashion, winning just four of their last nine matches.

 They ultimately finished ninth with a record of 12 wins, nine losses and two draws, with percentage separating them from eighth-placed arch-rival Carlton.
 In doing so, Collingwood became the third reigning premier in four years (after Richmond in 2021 and Geelong in 2023) to miss the finals.

+Collingwood improved significantly in 2025, spending much of the season on top of the ladder before poor form late in the year saw the Magpies narrowly cling to a top four spot.
+They defeated Adelaide by 24 points in the first qualifying final to book a third preliminary final in four seasons, but were ultimately toppled by eventual premier Brisbane.

+Collingwood struggled to find their best football in 2026 but a solid second half of the year saw them through to another finals series, albeit with a ninth-place finish in the AFL's new top-10 format.
+The Magpies were eliminated in heartbreaking fashion after a three-point loss to the Western Bulldogs in the first ever wildcard final after Tim Membrey's shot for goal after the siren missed to the right.

 Club symbols and identity

 Guernsey

 Throughout the club's history, Collingwood has worn a guernsey of black and white vertical stripes.
 The all white jumper, with the three black vertical stripes is the iconic strip that the club is most associated with.
 The current incarnation of the guernsey is mostly black, with white stripes on the front and lower half of the back, and white numbers.
 The main clash guernsey is the reverse of this: mostly white, with black stripes and black numbers, worn in away matches against clubs with a predominantly dark guernsey such as Fremantle and Port Adelaide.
 A secondary clash guernsey was introduced in 2011 and is used only in matches against North Melbourne due to similarity between the two uniforms.
 The alternate uniform is black with only two white stripes on each side instead of three.

 Traditionally, Collingwood has worn a white guernsey with black stripes.
 The club switched to the black guernsey with white stripes in 2001.

 Nike is the current manufacturer of the Magpies' apparel.

 Collingwoods cultural reach and impact is far reaching as evidence by memberships, crowds, broadcast ratings and more recently, the emergence of influential digital media, such as the Pie Hard podcast.